Looking back, around and ahead

 My first job was in London, this investment manager was starting a new company for a bank-I helped set up a LAN, their customer database, the accounting system, and pretty much everything else that was computer related.
 I also did charting and financial analysis.
 I did the same thing in Grand Cayman for the parent, and wrote more software, set up a bigger LAN and databases, and supported more people.
 All the programming was in Turbo Pascal and Btrieve.
 I ended up running a $40M venture capital fund-doing the books, transferring money around, preparing financial statements, etc.

 After I got back to L.A., it took me 6 months to find a job.
 I spent all the money I saved in Grand Cayman in the process.
-I even went up to San Francisco-not a thing, even with networking-the closest I got was with the Trust for Public Land.
-I finally picked up a job at Mann Theaters doing support for the communication system used to send box office back to the mainframe.
+I even went up to San Francisco-not a thing, even with networking-the closest I got was with the Trust for Public Land-I didn’t have the credentials… I finally picked up a job at Mann Theaters doing support for the communication system used to send box office back to the mainframe.
 I also did some support and wrote a little Paradox program for a user, which got me fired (though they never said so).

 It only took me a month to find another job working for a tiny consulting firm in Long Beach.
 I jumped all over SoCal, writing Paradox programs, doing LANs and support and training and Word macros.
 I got fired from that job after three years because I was too friendly with a few of the clients and made too many mistakes.